Donald Crisp

-Donald William Crisp (27 July 1882 – 25 May 1974) was an English film actor as well as an early producer, director and screenwriter.
+Donald William Crisp (27 July 1882 – 25 May 1974) was an English film character actor as well as an early producer, director and screenwriter.
 His career lasted from the early silent film era into the 1960s.
 He won an Academy Award for Best Supporting Actor in 1942 for his performance in How Green Was My Valley.

 Early life

 Donald Crisp was born George William Crisp at 3 Clay Hall Road, Bow, London, on 27 July 1882.
 He was the youngest of ten children (four boys and six girls) born to Elizabeth (née Christy) and James Crisp, a labourer.
 He was educated locally and in 1901 was living with his parents and working as a driver of a horse-drawn vehicle.

 Crisp made a number of claims about his early life that were eventually proven false decades after his death.
 He claimed that he was born in 1880 in Aberfeldy in Perthshire, Scotland, and even went so far as to maintain a Scottish accent throughout his life in Hollywood.
 In fact, he had no connections to Scotland, but in 1996, a plaque commemorating him was unveiled by Scottish comedian Jimmy Logan in Crisp's supposed hometown of Aberfeldy.
 He claimed on alternative occasions that his father was a cattle farmer, a country doctor or a royal physician to King Edward VII.
 He also claimed that he was educated at Eton and Oxford, and that he served as a trooper in the 10th Hussars in the Boer War.